jbm950/jbm950.github.io/source/notes/grad_notes/grad_general_notes.md

 # Concepts

+> ## Automatic Differentiation, Algorithmic Differentiation {#auto_differentiation}

+> - An <a href="http://www.autodiff.org/" target="_blank">automatic
+    differentiation website</a> can be found through the following link
+>       - Contains lists of automatic differentiation articles, books, tools
+          and some basic information about automatic differentiation

 > ## Calculus of Variations {#calc_of_variations}

 > - Calculus of variations deals with the mathematics of finding a stationary